How to Learn Portuguese: Effective Tips and Best Resources for Beginners

 The Role of Immersion and Daily Practice

-• Following Lusophone content on social media
+• Following Lusophone content creators on social media platforms

 • Labeling household items with their Portuguese names